Built for the AI-assisted development era. Clear patterns, strong typing, database-first architecture.

 -- Insert router (constraints enforce data integrity)

-INSERT INTO app.routers (hostname, ip_address, tenant_id, created_by)
+INSERT INTO tb_router (hostname, ip_address, fk_tenant, created_by)

 VALUES (p_hostname, p_ip_address, p_tenant_id, p_user_id)